Richard Whately: Views

 A member of the loose group called the Oriel Noetics, Whately supported religious liberty, civil rights, and freedom of speech for dissenters, Roman Catholics, Jews, and even atheists.
 He took the line that the civil disabilities imposed on non-Anglicans made the state only nominally Christian, and supported disestablishment.
 He was a follower of Edward Copleston, regarded as the founder of the Noetics taken as apologists for the orthodoxy of the Church of England.

 A devout Christian, Whately took a practical view of Christianity.
 He disagreed with the Evangelical party and generally favoured a more intellectual approach to religion.
 He also disagreed with the later Tractarian emphasis on ritual and church authority.
 Instead, he emphasised careful reading and understanding of the Bible.

 His cardinal principle was that of Chillingworth —‘the Bible, and the Bible alone, is the religion of protestants;’ and his exegesis was directed to determine the general tenor of the scriptures to the exclusion of dogmas based on isolated texts.
 There is no reason to question his reception of the central doctrines of the faith, though he shrank from theorising or even attempting to formulate them with precision.
 On election he held, broadly speaking, the Arminian view, and his antipathy to Calvinism was intense.
 He dwelt more on the life than on the death of Christ, the necessity of which he denied.

 Whately took a view of political economy as an essentially logical subject.
 It proved influential in Oxford.
 The Noetics were reformers but largely centrist in politics, rather than strong Whigs or Tories.
 One of Whately's initial acts on going to Dublin was to endow a chair of political economy in Trinity College.
 Its first holder was Mountifort Longfield.
 Later, in 1846, he founded the Dublin Statistical Society with William Neilson Hancock.

 Whately's view of political economy, and that common to the early holders of the Trinity college professorship, addressed it as a type of natural theology.
 He belonged to the group of supporters of Thomas Malthus that included Thomas Chalmers, some others of the Noetics, Richard Jones and William Whewell from Cambridge.

-He saw no inconsistency between science and Christian belief, differing in that way from some Christian critics of Malthus.
+He saw no inconsistency between science and Christian belief, which differed from the view of other Christian critics of Malthus.
 He differed also from Jones and Whewell, expressing the view that the inductive method was of less use for political economy than the deductive method, properly applied.

-In periodicals Whately discussed other public questions.
-He addressed, for example, the subject of transportation and the "secondary punishments" on those who had been transported; his pamphlet on this topic influenced the politicians Lord John Russell and Henry George Grey.
+In periodicals, Whately addressed other public questions, including the topic of transportation and the "secondary punishments" on those who had been transported; his pamphlet on this topic influenced the politicians Lord John Russell and Henry George Grey.